Gesee-y/WaveFlow.jl/README.md

-# Waves : An audio system in Julia
+# WaveFlow : An audio system in Julia

 Julia has been a rising promising language these past years.
 It has a growing community and wide variety of tools for science.
 However, the audio ecosystem is quite incomplete.
 The pieces are there but no one has connected them.
 So here is waves who reuse the existing tools ([LibSndFile.jl](), [PortAudio.jl](), [DSP.jl]() and [SampledSignals.jl]()) to make a ready-to-use audio system, just plug and play.